Fighting fleas on your cat – how to recognise and prevent fleas

 Fleas are not limited to animals.
 People can be bitten as well.
 Especially small children or people with sensitive skin experience red, itchy bumps that last for days.
 Fleas that have taken up residence in your home easily jump to anyone nearby.

-In short, the longer fleas have a chance to multiply, the bigger the problem becomes - for your cat and for your family.
-This brings us directly to the most important question: How do you treat fleas effectively and keep them from coming back?
+In short, the longer fleas have a chance to multiply, the bigger the problem becomes—for your cat and for your family.
+This brings us straight to the most important question: how do you effectively treat fleas and make sure they don’t come back?

 4. How to treat cat fleas effectively